Catopsis berteroniana: Characteristics

-Catopsis berteroniana is an epiphytic insectivorous plant with elongate leaves.
+Catopsis berteroniana is an epiphytic plant with elongate leaves.
 These erect leaves overlap to form tube-like structures characteristic of many tank bromeliads.
 Rainwater falls and lands in the tubes, forming pools of water called phytotelmata, an aqueous medium filled with copious amounts of nutrients available for the plant to absorb.
 This medium is slightly acidic, but very close to neutral; according to algae in bromeliads, the pH of the phytotelmata of Catopsis berteroniana is 6.8.
 This species has sessile glands located on the plant epidermis that are used to absorb nutrients.
 Other species of carnivorous plants, such as Cephalotus follicularis, use these glands to secrete enzymes to break down detritus and trap prey.
 However, C. berteroniana lacks enzyme production, so this plant breaks down materials using other methods.
 An important feature located on the leaves of Catopsis berteroniana is the presence of a white powder.
 This powder is released from the leaves of the plant.
 It is very slippery and reflects ultraviolet light.